bacchist/TheHardProblem/notes/bacchist/notes.md

 I find there is deep resonance between many of the thinkers represented.
 Whitehead (13.12) and Teilhard (14.6) can probably be reconciled with each other in meaningful ways.

 Particularly as it relates to the discussion of AI consciousness, Ilia Delio should be given more prominence.
 As a scholar of Teilhard, she is cited in the section addressing him.
 However, [her own thought](delio.md) is quite intriguing.

+Panpsychism has a lot of overlap with various monisms.
+Comparing Bertrand Russell to Alfred North Whitehead brings out some of the nuances between different systems.